10 Handy WordPress Plugins For Improving Your Workflow

 1. Oasis Workflow

-Let’s start off with a plugin designed specifically for the purpose we’re interested in right now – simplifying your workflow.
+Let’s start off with a plugin designed specifically for the purpose we’re interested in right now – simplifying your editorial workflow.
 The goal of Oasis Workflow is to help you manage your site more efficiently, particularly when it comes to creating and publishing content.
 It has a variety of applications, although it is most useful for blogs that have multiple contributors.

 Oasis Workflow provides a drag-and-drop interface that enables you to create a custom workflow for you and your team.
 You can assign tasks, give them customized statuses, and move them around or reassign them whenever necessary.
 The plugin comes with a default workflow, which you can easily personalize to fit your needs.